omergamliel3/code-challenges/README.md

 ## Project Overview

-This repository contains solutions for code challenges their unit tests.
-It's intended for practicing problem-solving and verifying solutions with `unittest`.
+This repository contains solutions for code challenges and their unit tests.
+It's intended for practicing problem-solving and verifying solutions.

 ## Repository Structure